 Why our films are short documentaries

 We believe in making documentaries that foster discussion and the exchange of ideas among viewers.
 We are convinced that this is how people integrate the ideas they are seeing and hearing into action.
 They bring what is important to them to the ideas in a film and that powerful synergy motivates activism.
 That is why we provide discussion and study guides for our films, so that anyone committed to the subjects can lead a productive session after the screening.
-Thant is also why we try ( and it is a struggle) to keep our films short.
-Community activists and educators tell us that often they only have an hour or an hour and a half to present a film.
+That is also why we try (and it is a struggle) to keep our films short.
+Community activists and educators tell us that often they only have an hour or an hour-and-a-half to present a film.
 We think that the most important role a film can play in social change is to provoke critical thinking and discussion.
-That time is as, if not more important, than the film itself and we don't want to cut that time off.
+That reflective process is as important as, if not more important than the film itself and we don't want to cut that time off.

 All of our films are produced directly for community and educational audiences.
 They are not made for television and then recycled into the educational market.
 They are made independently from mainstream media bureaucracy and program directors.
 Therefore we depend on you as the primary users to pay to purchase our work.
 All of our film prices include public performance rights because that is the way we believe they should be used.
 That's why they are more expensive than a home video use purchase.

 Academy Award winning documentary filmmaker, author and lecturer